aahlenst/virtomate/README.md

 - [libvirt 9.0](https://libvirt.org/) or newer
 - [Packer 1.10](https://www.packer.io/) or newer

-To run the complete test suite including the functional tests, you need a machine with an x86 CPU running Linux.
+To run the complete test suite, including the functional tests, you need a machine with an x86 CPU running Linux.
 Other operating systems like BSD or macOS might work but have not been tested.

 ### Preparation

-To run the complete test suite including the functional tests, you have to build a couple of virtual machine images and configure libvirt accordingly.
+To run the complete test suite, including the functional tests, you have to build a couple of virtual machine images and configure libvirt accordingly.
 This is an optional step and can be skipped if you do not want to run the functional tests.

 ### Create a Build